QuChunhe/study/Maths.md

 # Statistics

+Sampling: Design and Analysis by Sharon L. Lohr (1999).

 [Type I and type II errors](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors)

 * A type I error occurs when the null hypothesis (H0) is true, but is rejected.
 It is asserting something that is absent, a false hit.
 A type I error may be likened to a so-called false positive (a result that indicates that a given condition is present when it actually is not present).The type I error rate or significance level is the probability of rejecting the null hypothesis given that it is true.
 It is denoted by the Greek letter α (alpha) and is also called the alpha level.
 Often, the significance level is set to 0.05 (5%), implying that it is acceptable to have a 5% probability of incorrectly rejecting the null hypothesis